On this page

 You’ll also tone your abs, improve your posture, decrease anxiety and increase self-confidence in the process!

-Pregnancy, lack of physical inactivity and bad posture can lead to muscle weakness that creates excessive intra-abdominal pressure that impacts negatively on the back, abdomen and pelvic floor.
+Pregnancy, lack of physical activity and bad posture can lead to muscle weakness that creates excessive intra-abdominal pressure that impacts negatively on the back, abdomen and pelvic floor.

 LPF focuses on reducing this pressure to achieve more toned and flexible muscles, improved breathing and a healthier spine.